-One of the most intriguing parts for interior designer or architect is not just create your own projects and just help people find the best of their space, but also to see, how your partners in this field manage to solve a similar problem that you’re having.
-The challenges that comes up most often for anyone in this field – a client with small budget or a client with small space.
+One of the most intriguing parts for an interior designer or architect is not just to create your projects and just to help people find the best of their space, but also to see, how your partners in this field manage to solve a similar problem that you’re having.
+The challenges that come up most often for anyone in this field – a client with a small budget or a client with a small space.
 Sometimes even both of these combined.
-There’s a ton of ideas for apartments, that are cozy and light and liveable, while still having a not that much space, but you have to know what to look for.
-Today we are sharing a great example of a small space, that features a light and airy feeling and a simple design, that can be easily achieved and wouldn’t cost a fortune to set up.
-Along with the interior that we are sharing today, we will also share a DIY ideas of a few details that you see in this apartment.
+There’s a ton of ideas for apartments, that is cozy and light, and liveable, while still having not that much space, but you have to know what to look for.
+Today we are sharing a great example of a small space, that features a light and airy feeling and simple design, that can be easily achieved and wouldn’t cost a fortune to set up.
+Along with the interior that we are sharing today, we will also share DIY ideas of a few details that you see in this apartment.

-↑ In the top photo there’s some counters for storage, that go along the wall and is an extension of the kitchen counters.
+↑ In the top photo, there are some counters for storage, that go along the wall and is an extension of the kitchen counters.
 The countertop looks like granite/marble but can be achieved, by choosing a veneered MDF plate and covering it with a contact sticky paper, that has your coveted print.
 You can find how to create it right here.
-The light fixtures use here can be found at almost any hardware store, just to match a brass coloured sink, you can easily spray paint it to match the colours.
+The light fixtures use here can be found at almost any hardware store, just to match a brass colored sink, you can easily spray paint it to match the colors.

 ↑ For a lighter look in the living room, try to install a floating shelving system, which does not obstruct the aesthetic view of the wall.
-You can find an economical choice of these in any Ikea store or just try to craft and make it yourself, like showed in these crafty post here and here.
-Also, to stay close to Scandinavian/Nordic style look, you shouldn’t clutter your space with too much objects and details and a colourful palette.
+You can find an economical choice of these in any Ikea store or just try to craft and make it yourself, as shown in these crafty posts here and here.
+Also, to stay close to the Scandinavian/Nordic style look, you shouldn’t clutter your space with too many objects and details and a colorful palette.
 The main idea is to style and decorate in a balanced monochromatic palette and to reduce the decor to a few essential details.

-What makes this space feel clean, airy, light and still welcoming – a dedication to stay in a light palette, not over-cluttering it and adding a few of your personal touches, like for example a videotape collection laid out by colour and a matching colourful graphic bedding.
+What makes this space feel clean, airy, light, and still welcoming – a dedication to staying in a light palette, not over-cluttering it, and adding a few of your personal touches, like for example a videotape collection laid out by color and a matching colorful graphic bedding.